 It’s the start of a new year and a great time for a reflection on the old one and how to begin a fresh start in the new one.
 Are you someone who makes a lot of resolutions, or do you prefer to avoid them altogether?

-If we’re honest, 2016 is going to be much like 2015, with the same joys, struggles, frustrations and celebrations that life throws at us every year.
-Even so, it is still a great thing to stop and think how we can do something about the things we struggle with in our lives.
+It is so important to stop and think about how we can do something about the things we struggle with in our lives.
 If you’re in the habit of making resolutions- or even if you loathe them!- here are six suggestions to help you on your way.

 6 Suggestions for Setting New Year’s Resolutions You Will Keep: